fat-forensics/Surrogates-Tutorial/paper/paper.md

 and their decisions.

-Prior to diving into the practicalities of composing surrogate explainers, the training materials introduce the concept of algorithmic explainability and discuss the fundamental ideas behind surrogates for text, image and tabular data.
+Prior to diving into the practicalities of composing surrogate explainers, the training materials introduce the concept of algorithmic explainability of predictive models and discuss the fundamental ideas behind surrogates for text, image and tabular data.
 This theoretical overview is followed by a brief presentation of the software used for the hands-on modules;